 And most importantly, what’s on the menu?
 “You will get English classics.
 We’ll have shepherd’s pie; spit-roast chicken with wild mushrooms.
 We’ll have strawberries and cream, and English egg custard tart.”
 The restaurant will open for dinner from Tuesday to Saturday, and lunch on Sunday.
 “In time, I will introduce afternoon tea,” says the culinary maestro.

 He adds: “It will be affordable, good, honest, quality food, and not fancy.
 We’re in the business of feeding people and of selling a night out.
 The portions are generous.
 You want to feel satisfied when you’re eating.”

-The hotel slated for an end-2018 opening is reminiscent of a cosy home.
+The hotel slated for an early-2019 opening is reminiscent of a cosy home.

 The English House will have 18 plush bedrooms with en suite bathrooms, located on the second floor and attic of the pre-war shophouse.
 The place will be reminiscent of an elegant and cosy residence.
 There will also be a beautifully manicured private garden at the back of the building, designed exclusively for the guests to enjoy.
 “It will be an English country house in the city,” says White.